fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 }
 ```

-Now we only need to create the <i>OccupationalHealthcareEntry</i> and <i>HospitalEntry</i> types so we can combine them in a union and export them as an Entry type like this:
+Now we only need to create the *OccupationalHealthcareEntry* and *HospitalEntry* types so we can combine them in a union and export them as an Entry type like this:

 ```js
 export type Entry =